Get around for £2 this Autumn!

 GREAT NEWS!
 The Scheme has been extended to December 2024, and Centrebus will continue to be part of the Scheme.

-The Government have launched a new scheme to help families, commuters and other passengers save money this winter, with a £2 Single Fare cap across England.
+The Government launched a new scheme to help families, commuters and other passengers save money last year, with a £2 Single Fare cap across England.